Pointe shoe: Accessories

+The ideally fit pointe shoe should have the most minimal padding possible.
+In general, padding can mask fit issues which would be better remedied by a different model of shoe.
+A proficient shoe fitter will use padding selectively to combat specific mismatches between a dancer's foot and the best matched shoe available, for example by padding up a shorter big toe to alleviate pressure on the second toe, or the use of a toe pad to make the toes wider and taller to better fill out a box.
+In general, excessive padding on the tips of the toes to make a shoe bearable indicates that a shoe it not adequately redirecting force to the rest of the foot and belies a poor overall fit.

 Lifetime

 In the course of normal use, there are three predominant types of wear on a pointe shoe that will determine its useful lifetime.
-The most important of these is shank wear.
+Different dancers will tend to wear out different sections of the shoe first.
 As the body of the shoe is repetitively flexed, the shank gradually weakens and loses its ability to provide support.
 A pointe shoe is no longer serviceable when the shank breaks or becomes too soft to provide support.
-The second is the softening of the box and especially the platform on which the dancer balances.
+The second is the softening of the box and the platform on which the dancer balances.
 When a pointe shoe has been worn to the point where it is no longer safe to wear, the shoe is typically referred to as "dead".

 The other primary type of wear involves the exterior fabric.
 In pointe work the front face and bottom edge of the toe box are subjected to friction against the performance surface.
 This friction will eventually wear through the shoe's outer fabric covering, thereby exposing the toe box and creating loose, frayed fabric edges.
 Unlike a weakened shank, damaged outer fabric does not affect the performance of a shoe.
 Due to its unprofessional appearance, however, damaged fabric may render the shoe unfit to wear in situations other than informal practice or rehearsal.
+Dancers may darn these areas to improve longevity, or fine-tune the mechanics of the shoe.
+Glue-on suede patches are also available to cover the high-wear areas of satin and improve the appearance of the shoe.